Australian National University (ANU)

-Before ANU, Céline worked at the Gemini Observatory where she led the multi-million dollar Gemini laser program, including the design, fabrication and commissioning of the Gemini North and South Laser Guide Star (LGS) facilities in Hawaii (1999-2006) and Chile (2007-2011).
-The Gemini South Multi-Conjugate Adaptive Optics system, GeMS, uses five sodium LGS to probe the atmospheric turbulence above the Gemini South 8-meter telescope.
-Céline’s GeMS LGS facility has held the record for most sodium guide stars in a LGS asterism since its commissioning in 2011.
+Before joining ANU in 2012, Céline worked at the Gemini Observatory where she led the Gemini laser program, including the design, fabrication and commissioning of the Gemini North and South LGS facilities in Hawaii and Chile.
+Céline’s GeMS 5-LGS Facility for Multi-Conjugate AO has held the record for most sodium guide stars in a LGS asterism since its commissioning in 2011.

 Céline identifies as culturally and linguistically diverse.